cbmcdougall/Tamagotchi/README.md

 # CLI Tamagotchi

-A simple tamagotchi-like game in the command-line.
+A simple tamagotchi-like game in the CLI.
 I may come back to this if I find time to however this is not guaranteed.

 ## Installation & Usage